diegueins680/trader/README.md

 Combos can be previewed without applying; use Apply (or Apply top combo) to load values, and Refresh combos to resync.
 If a refresh fails, the last known combos remain visible with a warning banner.
 The UI includes a “Binance account trades” panel that surfaces full exchange history via `/binance/trades`.
+The UI includes an “Open positions” panel that charts every open Binance futures position via `/binance/positions`.
 The Binance account trades panel requires a non-negative From ID when provided.
 Binance account trades time filters accept unix ms timestamps or ISO-8601 dates (YYYY-MM-DD or YYYY-MM-DDTHH:MM).
 Loading a profile clears manual override locks so combos can apply again.
 Hover optimizer combos to inspect the operations captured for each top performer.
 The configuration panel includes quick-jump buttons for major sections (API, market, lookback, thresholds, risk, optimization, live bot, trade).
+Jump shortcuts move focus to the target section, with clearer focus rings for keyboard navigation.
 The configuration panel keeps a sticky action bar with readiness status, run buttons, and issue shortcuts that jump/flash the relevant inputs.
 When the UI is served via CloudFront with a `/api/*` behavior, set `apiBaseUrl` to `/api` to avoid CORS issues.
 The quick AWS deploy script now creates/updates the `/api/*` behavior to point at the API origin (disables caching, forwards auth headers, and excludes the Host header to avoid App Runner 404s) when a distribution ID is provided.
 The UI auto-applies top combos when available and shows when a combo auto-applied; if the live bot is idle it auto-starts after the top combo applies, and manual override locks include an unlock button to let combos update those fields again.